In every country of the world, the majority of those enslaved by violence,

 Located in Kolkata, India, the Destiny Foundation works to end human trafficking and slavery in the region.
 It not only saves young girls from being trafficked and sold into the sex trade, but actively recruits women from nearby shelters and brothels to give them rehabilitation, training and new employment opportunities so they never have to work in the prostitution trade ever again.

-If you would like Making Herstory to support a one-off event for an anti-trafficking or anti-abuse organisation overseas,
+If you would like Making Herstory to champion your organisation in a one-off event,

 please contact us.